SanthoshReddy-5/SanthoshReddy-5/README.md

 ### Hobbies & Interests

-  - Coding challenges and Tech exploration
-  - Reading Tech Blogs
+  - Reading Tech Blogs and staying updated with AI and Software trends
-  - Music, gaming, and travelling
+  - Listening to Music and Exploring new places

 ### Connect with Me